Ahasuerus: Identification of "Ahasuerus" as Xerxes I

+Identification of "Ahasuerus" as Artaxerxes I

-The Septuagint, the Vulgate, the Midrash of Esther Rabbah, I, 3 and the Josippon identify the king as Artaxerxes I, and the historian Josephus relates that this was the name by which he was known to the Greeks.
+While today the king of Esther is usually identified as Xerxes I, the ancient traditions identify him with his son, Artaxerxes I. The Septuagint, the Vulgate, the Midrash of Esther Rabbah, I, 3, and the Josippon identify him as Artaxerxes.
+Many historians and exegetes from ancient times and the Middle Ages also identified Ahasuerus with Artaxerxes I, including, most notably, Josephus, who relates that "Artaxerxes" was the name by which he was known to the Greeks.
 The Ethiopic text calls him Arťeksis, usually the Ethiopic equivalent of Artaxerxes.

+Identification of "Ahasuerus" as Artaxerxes II

+Some have speculated that the king was Artaxerxes II.
+In his Chronography, the 13th century Syriac historian Bar Hebraeus also identifies Ahasuerus as Artaxerxes II citing the sixth century AD historian John of Ephesus.
+Plutarch in his Lives (AD 75) records alternative names Oarses and Arsicas for Artaxerxes II Mnemon given by Deinon (c.
+360–340 BC) and Ctesias (Artexerxes II's physician) respectively.
+These derive from the Persian name Khshayarsha as do "Ahasuerus" ("(Arta)Xerxes") and the hypocorism "Arshu" for Artaxerxes II found on a contemporary inscription (LBAT 162).
+These sources thus arguably identify Ahasuerus as Artaxerxes II in light of the names used in the Hebrew and Greek sources and accords with the contextual information from Pseudo-Hecataeus and Berossus as well as agreeing with Al-Tabari and Masudi's placement of events.

 Book of Ezra

 Ahasuerus is also given as the name of a King of Persia in the Book of Ezra.
-Modern commentators associate him with Xerxes I who reigned from 486 BCE until 465 BCE.
+Modern commentators associate him with Xerxes I who reigned from 486 to 465 BC.
 Other identifications have been made for Cambyses II or with Bardiya (Greek Smerdis) who reigned (perhaps as an imposter) for seven months between Cambyses II and Darius I.

 Book of Daniel

 Ahasuerus is given as the name of the father of Darius the Mede in the Book of Daniel.
 Josephus names Astyages as the father of Darius the Mede, and the description of the latter as uncle and father-in-law of Cyrus by mediaeval Jewish commentators matches that of Cyaxares II, who is said to be the son of Astyages by Xenophon.
 Thus this Ahasuerus is commonly identified with Astyages.
 He is alternatively identified, together with the Ahasuerus of the Book of Tobit, as Cyaxares I, said to be the father of Astyages.
 Views differ on how to reconcile the sources in this case.
-One view is that the description of Ahasuerus as the "father" of Darius the Mede should be understood in the broader sense of "forebear" or "ancestor."
+One view is that the description of Ahasuerus as the "father" of Darius the Mede should be understood in the broader sense of "forebear" or "ancestor".
 Another view notes that on the Behistun Inscription, "Cyaxares" is a family name, and thus considers the description as literal, viewing Astyages as an intermediate ruler wrongly placed in the family line in the Greek sources.

 Most scholars view Darius the Mede as a literary fiction, or possibly a conflation of Darius the Great with prophecies about the Medes.